Blog Layout

 Why is Pet Screening Important?

-Pet screening can also help landlords avoid potential liability issues associated with renting to tenants with aggressive or uncontrolled pets.
+A pet screening can also help landlords avoid potential liability issues associated with renting to pet owners with aggressive or uncontrolled pets.
 Furthermore, landlords can maintain good relationships with neighbours.

 How to Do a Pet Screening

 Pet screening is a comprehensive process.
 You need to take a few steps to screen an applicant’s pet properly.
-These steps include requiring a pet application, conducting a pet interview, verifying veterinary references, and reviewing the pet's rental history (if available).
+These steps include requiring a pet screening application, conducting a pet interview, verifying veterinary references, and reviewing the animals rental history (if available).
 Consider the following:

 Pet Application

-The first step in the screening is to require a pet application.
-This should include questions about the pet's age, breed, weight, and whether it’s spayed or neutered.
-Requiring a pet application helps you gather important information about the animal that can be used to make a decision about whether or not it is a good fit for the rental property.
+The first step in the screening is to require a pet owners to conduct a pet screening application for their dogs, cats and any other pet.
+This should include questions about the animal's age, breed, weight, and whether it’s spayed or neutered.
+Requiring a tenant's pet application helps you gather important information about the pet that can be used to make a decision about whether or not it is a good fit for the rental property.

 Pet Interview

 The second step is to conduct a pet interview.
-This gives the landlord an opportunity to meet the animal and observe its behaviour in real time.
-You should pay attention to whether the animal seems friendly and well-behaved.
+This gives the landlord an opportunity to meet the animal and observe the pet's behavior in real time.
+You should pay attention to whether the pet seems friendly and well-behaved.

 small white dog on a laying down on a blue chair